GCP Setup¶

 Step 4: Paste the credential config into LightPane¶

 cat lightpane-config.jsonprinted the credential config JSON.
-Select the entire JSON block (from the opening{to the closing}) and copy it. -
+Select the entire JSON block (from the opening{to the closing}) and copy it (be careful to include the final } bracket when copying).

 - Paste the JSON into the WIF Credential Configuration field.